chevere/xr-docs/install/README.md

 ## Self-contained binary <Badge text="recommended"/>

-Download latest `xrdebug` binary by running the following command in your terminal, it detects your operating system and CPU architecture:
+Download latest `xrdebug` binary by running the following command in your terminal, it detects your operating system and CPU architecture (macOS/Linux) and installs the binary at `/usr/local/bin`:

 ```sh
 bash <(curl -sL xrdebug.com/bin.sh)